bnprks/notebook-scheduler/README.md

 ### Connecting to Running Notebooks
 (Do this on your laptop after you have completed the full installation)
-1. Fetch the id of the current worker node for your notebook: `fetch-notebook-location` on your laptop.
-2. Connect to your worker node: `ssh nb`
+1. Connect to your worker node by running `nb`, which you set up during installation.
 3. Look up the port number for RStudio or Jupyter in `config.json`.
 The port numbers are also printed whenever you run `install.py install`.
 4. Go to `http://localhost:[port_number]` in your laptop's web browser.